LIVE

 The German MG 42 of World War II is widely considered the best machine gun ever made.
 Its cyclic rate of 1,200 rounds per minute (20 rounds per second) was so fast that individual shots blended into a continuous ripping sound, earning it the nickname “Hitler’s Buzzsaw” from Allied soldiers.
 It was air-cooled with a quick-change barrel system, belt-fed, and light enough to be used as both a squad automatic weapon and a medium machine gun on a tripod.

 The MG 42 was so effective that the US Army studied it extensively after the war.
-Its design directly influenced the M60 machine gun and, through the MG 3 (a post-war variant), it’s still in use with several NATO armies today.
-The concept of the “general-purpose machine gun” (one weapon system that serves both the light and medium roles) began with the MG 42.
+Its design directly influenced the M60 machine gun and, through the MG 3 (a post-war variant chambered in 7.62 NATO), it’s still in use with several NATO armies today.
+The concept of the “general-purpose machine gun” (one weapon system that serves both the light and medium roles) began with the MG 42 and remains the standard approach for most modern militaries.

 The M249 SAW (Squad Automatic Weapon) has been the standard US infantry squad machine gun since 1984.
 Chambered in 5.56 NATO (the same cartridge as the M4/M16), it provides suppressive fire at the squad level with a belt-fed, 200-round box capacity and a cyclic rate of 750 to 1,000 rpm.
 It’s light enough (17 pounds) for one soldier to carry and fire, though it’s heavy enough that the SAW gunner is always the most tired person in the squad.

-The US Army’s NGSW program is replacing the M249 with the Sig Sauer XM250 in 6.8x51mm, a more powerful cartridge designed to defeat modern body armor.
-Whether this new platform proves as durable and effective as the M249 remains to be seen.
+The US Army’s NGSW program is now replacing the M249 with the Sig Sauer XM250 in 6.8x51mm, a more powerful cartridge designed to defeat modern body armor at extended ranges.
+The XM250 is lighter than the M249 while firing a harder-hitting round.
+Whether this new platform proves as durable and effective as the M249 over decades of service remains to be seen.
 For how military procurement works, see our military procurement guide.

 Can Civilians Own Machine Guns?

-For civilians who want the experience without the six-figure price tag, many ranges offer machine gun rentals, and there are machine gun shoots and events throughout the country.
-For the semi-automatic rifles that share the platforms with military machine guns, see our best AR-15 rifles and best AK-47 rifles guides.
+For civilians who want the experience without the six-figure price tag, many ranges offer machine gun rentals, and there are machine gun shoots and events throughout the country (Knob Creek was legendary before it ended).
+For the semi-automatic rifles that share platforms with military machine guns, see our best AR-15 rifles and best AK-47 rifles guides.
 And for understanding the full spectrum of military vs civilian firearms, we have a dedicated guide.

 Related Guides